JarateKing/TF2-Hud-Reference/2-Editing-Elements.md

 		"fieldName"		"HudWeaponAmmoBG"
 ```

 Then we get positioning and size values. "xpos" determines where the top-right of the element is horizontally. "ypos" is the same, but vertically instead.
 Any value on an element can have _minmode added to the end of it, which is the version to use when the minmode option is enabled (if there is no _minmode version of a value, it is the same in both). "zpos" determines which elements get drawn on top of eachother--if two elements would overlap, whichever has the higher zpos will be above the other.
 And wide and tall are how big the element is, horizontally and vertically respectively.
+You can readme more about positioning with xpos and ypos [here](A-Positioning.md).
 ```
 		"xpos"			"4"
 		"xpos_minmode"	"28"